Travel advice for Iceland

 Accommodation prices may be lower than during the high season — all the better if you're traveling on a budget.

 In addition, while December offers a chance to enjoy Iceland's winter beauty with reduced crowds, it's essential to book in advance.
-Also, note that some attractions may have reduced operating hours during the holiday season.
+Also, note that some attractions may have reduced operating hours during the vacation season.

 On the lookout for Christmas vacation inspiration?
 Explore some of the best Christmas destinations around the world.